jhnbsh/webpage-static_mon/README.md

 This python program is designed to be used as a cron job that monitors a webpage and alerts the user when that page has been updated.
 The input is a URL the user defines in the program and the output is a printed message if the webpage has changed.

 # Why is this program needed?:
-There are a number of instances for when a user may want to know when a webpage has been updqted.
+There are a number of instances for when a user may want to know when a webpage has been updated.
 The user is waiting for an announcement, a price change, or content to become available.
 Rather than manually check the website this program can be used to automate the process.
-This program was specifially designed to be used a cron job, on an existing webserver, using minimal python libraries.
+This program was specifially designed to be used a cron job on an existing webserver using minimal python libraries.

 # References:
 Portions of this program were borrowed from Paul Bitutsky and his blog on a similar project using a Raspbery Pi.
-Please visit Paul's  original post or visit his github page to see a more advanced version of this program. https://medium.com/swlh/tutorial-creating-a-webpage-monitor-using-python-and-running-it-on-a-raspberry-pi-df763c142dac
+Please visit Paul's  original post or visit his github page to see a more advanced version of this program.
+Links are below. https://medium.com/swlh/tutorial-creating-a-webpage-monitor-using-python-and-running-it-on-a-raspberry-pi-df763c142dac https://github.com/pbitutsky/webmonitor

-https://github.com/pbitutsky/webmonitor

 # Disclaimer:
-Please do not abuse this program or website owners by overarlly monitoring webpages.
+Please do not abuse this program by overarlly monitoring webpages.
 Each monitor request does consume resources of the website owner.
 Please be considerate.

 # Prerequisites:
    Python v2 is needed to execute the program.
 The following provides basic directions